 Hosting a summer BBQ and short of ideas for an appetizer?
 Smoked Shrimp is the best appetizer you can enjoy before a BBQ.
 It is one of the fastest dishes you can make in your smoker, which takes only 30 minutes to cook.
-These shrimp are minimally seasoned to allow the smoke flavor to show, but additional spice can be added if desired.
-Because of the short smoking duration, feel free to use a stronger-flavored wood, such as hickory or mesquite.
+These shrimp are minimally seasoned to allow the smoke flavour to show, but additional spice can be added if desired.
+Because of the short smoking duration, feel free to use a stronger-flavoured wood, such as hickory or mesquite.
 Serve over cheesy grits, rice, on top of a salad, or as an appetizer with remoulade sauce.

-The best way to utilize the free space in your smoker is to smoke shrimp because they will take less time than the main course and will be appropriately infused with a perfect smoke flavor.
+The best way to utilize the free space in your smoker is to smoke shrimp because they will take less time than the main course and will be appropriately infused with a perfect smoke flavour.

 Shrimps can be used as an appetizer and as a sideline with many famous dishes such as Smoked T-bone steak, Smoked New York Steak, or Smoked Turkey.
 If you talk about pairing it with seafood, it will be great with, Smoked cod or Smoked halibut.

-How to make Smoked Shrimp
+Smoked Shrimp Recipe

 - Wood Skewers

 - 1 lb peeled shrimps with tails on

 - 1 batch Seafood Rub